Wambyat/mah-notes/README.md

 # Notes
-These are just some note i made while studying for finals
+These are notes I've made for my univeraity